 Her attendant, noticing her queen's interest, hesitated before replying.
 “A new servant, Your Grace.
 From the kitchens.”

 Roselyn’s lips curled into a mischievous grin.
-“A boy from the kitchens, hm?
+“From the kitchens, hm?
 He carries himself well.
 I think I’ll have a closer look.”

 Without a word, she waved her hand to signal for the servant to approach.